TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 Unfortunately, that needs a more complex snapshot.
 In general, `MultiSpreadsheetData` would need to return an array containing each child store's snapshot.
 I briefly thought about an end run around the type system by declaring `Snapshot` as `unknown` or `any`.

 TypeScript is a long way from C++.
-In the end I decided to try embracing TypeScript generics and see where I ended up.
+In the end, I decided to try embracing TypeScript generics and see where I ended up.
 After all, this whole process is meant to be a learning experience.
 I was comforted by the thought that TypeScript is simply a set of annotations on top of JavaScript.
 All that compiling TypeScript does is remove the annotations.
-The runtime code will be exactly the same regardless of whether other functions are generic or based on fixed types.
+The runtime code will be exactly the same regardless of whether functions are generic or based on fixed types.

 # Spreadsheet Data Interface